 Investments with a maturity of less than one year when purchased, non-negotiable certificates of deposit and other nonparticipating investments are stated at cost or amortized cost.
-Investments with a maturity greater than one year when purchased and all investments of the pension trust funds are stated at fair value.
+Investments with a maturity greater than one year when purchased and all investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.